dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 However, there are still many benefits to running a Dogecoin node such as:

 - **Privacy and security**.
-You can transact with the Dogecoin blockchain directly via a full node wallet, or using a wallet connected to a full node that you own.
+You can transact with the Dogecoin blockchain directly via a full node wallet, or by using a wallet connected to a full node that you own.
 This allows you to send and receive Dogecoin transactions in a trustless manner and avoids you having to go through third-party nodes.
 - **Education**.
 Learn Dogecoin development using the most secure Dogecoin interface, `dogecoind`.
 - **Support the network**.
 Full nodes keep the Dogecoin blockchain decentralized, and protect the ecosystem from bad actors by reducing the need for trust.[^full_node_question]